When is the Best Time of Year to Buy a Park City Home?

 Sales of Park City Homes Per Month from 2014 to 2019:

-The numbers above speak as to what month is best to buy a home in Park City, Utah.
-I also think it's important to understand and see the previous five years of sale as a linear timeline.
+The numbers above speak about what month is best to buy a home in Park City, Utah.
+I also think it's essential to understand and see the previous five years of sales as a linear timeline.

-You'll notice that our market is very consistent from 2014 to 2019 - our peaks range from 55 to 62 sales while the lows fall below 30 a few years but really have 31 sales as a floor.
-To see larger graphs you can view them here.
+Our market is very consistent from 2014 to 2019 - our peaks range from 55 to 62 sales while the lows fall below 30 a few years but have 31 sales as a floor.
+To see larger graphs, you can view them here.

-Park City is a small market and we've been able to satisfy the demand of home buyers with new construction since 2014 but as many of the prize parcels are developed we start to have to become creative to find acceptable properties for buyers (Update 2021 - we are currently not able to keep up with demand).
+Park City is a small market, and we've been able to satisfy the demand of home buyers with new construction since 2014.
+Still, as many of the prize parcels are developed, we have to become creative to find acceptable properties for buyers (Update 2021 - we are currently not able to keep up with demand).

-I believe that plays a part in the dip to 2018 and that we started running out of properties that were underwater since 2010.
-From 2010 until 2018 we had a percentage of the market that wanted to sell but they were still owed more on their home than it was worth.
+I believe that plays a part in the dip to 2018 and that we started running out of underwater properties in 2010.
+So from 2010 until 2018, we had a percentage of the market that wanted to sell, but they were still owed more on their home than it was worth.

 Number of Homes Sold from January to August 2015 through 2019.

-I had a theory that we would catch up later in the year because most of those buyers did return and buy a home.
-As for 2017 being the high mark, it was the year after the Presidential election and buyers tend to pull back on big-ticket items on election years but ended up buying in 2017.
+I had a theory that we would catch up later in the year because most buyers did return and buy a home.
+As for 2017 being the high mark, it was the year after the Presidential election, and buyers tend to pull back on big-ticket items in election years but ended up buying in 2017.